What would it look like Oasis?

 Are we filling our minds with the enemy’s pervasive tsunami of worldly thinking that is all around us as we entertain ourselves or wind down?

 Or do we simply find God’s point of view to enable us to stand firm when temptation arises.

-Evagrius was a monastic Monk in the second century who went into the desert to learn from the experience from Jesus.
+Evagrius was a monastic Monk in the second century who went into the desert to learn from the experience of Jesus.
 He wrote down a collection of his most personal battles with temptation.
 He later wrote ‘Talking back’ A Monastic Handbook for Combatting Demons’.
-That must be the best by line ever.
+That must be the best by-line ever.

-Evagrius’ wrote down the temptation, be it a feeling, thought, sensation.
+Evagrius wrote down the temptation, be it a feeling, thought, or sensation.

 After that he would write ‘What’s the lie here that reveals my attachment?’ and he would examine himself to see what the temptation highlighted.